nathanbumpus/Trinity-2.8.4-Marconi/Lobster_Scripts.md

 --CPU 12 \
 --max_memory 250G
 ```
 <p>This script needs to be run on one of the high memory bio nodes.
 By specifying that this job should run on the fast1 node we take all of the available CPU's and ensure that we have access to all of the memory on that node.
 This also leaves the larger bio node free for others to use.
-This job should take between three and four days to run.</p>
+This job should take between three and four days to run.</p> <a href="#top">back to top</a> <a href="#table">Table of Contents</a>

-<h2 align="center">Abundance Estimates</h2>
+<h2 align="center"><a id="abundances"></a>Abundance Estimates</h2>

 <p>The abundance estimations can be calculated by running the following series of scripts after setting up an abundances directory.
 We can use salmon for this task but RSEM will also work.
 The first step when using salmon is to prepare a reference.
 We can accomplish this by using the following script.</p>